Trevor4811/Local_Home_Assistant/server/README.md

 The current automations which are supported are:

 1. Turning on and off a WLED strip
-  a. "turn on/off the master lights"
+  1. "turn on/off the master lights"
 2. Turning on and off individual LEDs on the LED strip
-  a.
-The individual LEDs are represented as segments which must be set up on the WLED side
+  1. The individual LEDs are represented as segments which must be set up on the WLED side
-  b. "turn on/off the garage/living room/kitchen/dining room/bedroom/porch lights"
+  2. "turn on/off the garage/living room/kitchen/dining room/bedroom/porch lights"
 3. Turning on the master lights with a delay
-  a. "turn on the lights in x hours/minutes/seconds"
+  1. "turn on the lights in x hours/minutes/seconds"
-  b.
-Only supports multiples of 10 - e.g. in 45 minutes is not supported while 40 minutes is
+  2. Only supports multiples of 10 - e.g. in 45 minutes is not supported while 40 minutes is
 4. Turning on the master lights for a duration of time
-  a. "turn on the lights for x hours/minutes/seconds"
+  1. "turn on the lights for x hours/minutes/seconds"
-  b.
-Only supports multiples of 10 - e.g. in 45 minutes is not supported while 40 minutes is
+  2. Only supports multiples of 10 - e.g. in 45 minutes is not supported while 40 minutes is
 5. Retrieving the temperatures
-  a. "what is the temperature?"
+  1. "what is the temperature?"